 - What's your price range?
 Do you care for extra features such as cable management, extra hard drive spaces, etc.?

 For this discussion, we will review the 4 main types of PC cases, listed in increasing size: Mini-ITX, Micro-ATX, Mid Tower, and Full Tower.

 Mini-ITX Tower (The Basic Websurfer/Office)

 The Mini-ITX Tower is the smallest, most compact, and optimized for efficiency to size ratio option.
 This is ideal for the average computer user who does not indulge in serious gaming on their PC.

-Mini-ITX parts are usually smaller, quieter, and more power efficient due to less fans/parts needed--particularly helpful for settings where space and noise may be an issue.
+Mini-ITX parts are usually smaller, quieter, and more power-efficient due to fewer fans/parts needed--particularly helpful for settings where space and noise may be an issue.

 *A Cooler Master Elite 130 Mini ITX Computer Case